-Step One: Find Out Where Yours Are
+Step One: Find Out Where Your Boundaries Are

 I had a sort of falling out with a loved one recently who won’t talk to me because I asked them a question about a shared experience from our past.
 The question was benign enough.
 I asked if they had something from our youth that smelled of jasmine.
 They responded with, “I love you, but I just need time.”
 Time from what I’m not sure, but I know this person has a good heart.
-They just give more than they had to give and the result was, in this case anyway, a loss of a friend who could be a source of support.
+They just give more than they have to give and the result is, in this case anyway, a loss of a friend who could be a source of support.

 We’ve all been in this person’s shoes.
 Too much to do and too many people and things to keep track of with not enough time to do it all in.
 The stress mounts until it feels like it’s all just too much to keep in.
-This is where setting personal boundaries and finding balance by offsetting some of life’s stressors is most important.
+This is where setting healthy boundaries and finding balance by offsetting some of life’s stressors is most important.
 Ideally we would have some resources to fall back on before we get to this level of stress.
 But it’s never too late to take a break and give yourself the time and space needed to recover from the constant inflow of life stressors, whatever they may be.

-Defining What Our Boundaries Look Like
+Defining What Our Healthy Boundaries Look Like

 Alternately when stress does mount, journalling can be a way to put some distance between yourself and the situation.
 Giving yourself the time and space needed to gain a new perspective.
 Coming up with a resource list can be helpful as well.
 Something I’ve added to my journal for times when you feel as though you’ve run out of ideas or are just too tired to think.
 Check, been there 😀